Hail Friends,

 Here's December 2008's cover.
 I chose to feature legendary writer Ben Bova's Moon Race.
 I'll make a few more tweaks on it before publication, but this is the basic idea:

 The piece is very much inspired by the works of the 1940's-50's sc-fi and fantasy pulp magazine artists.
 I was born too late to get the pulps off the newstands, but I am lucky to know them through second hand finds and printed collections.
 I spent many happy hours in my youth dreaming of the far away worlds those classic magazines provided such thrilling glimpses of.
+I still do.
+I have to pinch myself now that I am the guy doing the covers for an amazing magazine like Jim Baen's Universe!
+It's a childhood dream come true.

 I'm now working on the cover for the upcoming October 2008 issue.
 The art will feature Mike Resnick's very moving story, Article of Faith.
 It looks like this will be a regular gig for for a while, I can hardly wait to see what future stories I will get to homage in cover art!
 I'm so freaking happy I'm going to dance the 'Eagle Rock' all up and down the docks!
 "Everyone in for the Eagle Rock!"
 (Dances the 'Eagle Rock' Be glad there is no video.)